emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 Do you really need Query Object?
 --------------------------------

-The only thing I'm absolutely sure of is that it's difficult do without without the `Query Object`_ pattern (which is also named as SQLBuilder), or rather impossible.
+The only thing I'm absolutely sure of is that it's difficult (if at all possible) do without without the `Query Object`_ pattern (which is also named as SQLBuilder).

 \1.
-Even the most staunch adherents of the "pure SQL" concept quickly encounter the inability to express the SQL query in its pure form, and are forced to dynamically compose it depending on the conditions.
+Even the most staunch adherents of the "pure SQL" concept quickly encounter the inability to express the SQL query in the pure form, and then they are forced to dynamically compose the query depending on the conditions.
-And this is already a kind of SQLBuilder concept, albeit in a primitive form, and implemented in a particular way.
+But this is already a kind of SQLBuilder concept, albeit in a primitive form, and implemented in a particular way.
-But particular solutions always take a lot of place, as they depart from the `DRY`_ principle.
+The particular solutions always take a lot of place, as they depart from the `DRY`_ principle.

-Let me to illustrate it with an example.
+Let me to explain it with an example.
 Imagine a query to select ads from the database by 5 criteria.
 You need to allow users to select the ads using a set of any number of the following criteria: